The Seance Spectre

 "The Seance Spectre" is the 20th episode of the second series of Space: 1999 (and the 44th overall episode of the programme).
 The screenplay was written by Donald James; the director was Peter Medak.
 The original title was "The Mutiny".
 The final shooting script is dated 16 September 1976.
 Live-action filming took place Monday 18 October 1976 through Saturday 30 October 1976.
+The episode was first broadcast in the UK by Associated Television on 18 August 1977, having previously aired on KRON-TV, San Francisco on 5 March 1977.